Classifying links and spatial graphs with finite $N$-quandles: Introduction

 \section{Introduction}

 The fundamental quandle of a link $L$ is an algebraic object that encodes the three Reidemeister moves.
-For tame knots, Joyce \cite{JO, JO2} and Matveev \cite{Ma} showed that the fundamental quandle is a complete invariant (up to a change of orientation).
+For unoriented tame knots, Joyce \cite{JO, JO2} and Matveev \cite{Ma} showed that the fundamental quandle is a complete invariant.
 The proof involves defining a quandle structure on the cosets of the peripheral subgroup of the knot in the fundamental group, and then proving that the resulting quandle is isomorphic to the fundamental quandle.
 A similar argument proves that the fundamental quandle is a complete invariant for unoriented, tame, non-split links.

 While the fundamental quandle of a knot is a powerful invariant, it is often difficult to compute or to compare.
 Joyce \cite{JO, JO2} also introduced the fundamental $n$-quandle of a knot, which can be thought of as a quotient of the fundamental quandle where every element of the quandle has ``order'' $n$.
 These are simpler than the fundamental quandle, and in some cases are even finite.
 Hoste and Shanahan \cite{HS2} extended the relationship between the fundamental quandle and cosets in the fundamental group to $n$-quandles, and used it to give a complete list of links with finite $n$-quandles.
 In the current paper, we will further generalize this relationship in two ways: first, by extending it to a broader class of quotients of the fundamental quandle, called $N$-quandles \cite{MS}, and second by extending it to spatial graphs.
 In each case, we will show the fundamental quandle (or $N$-quandle) is isomorphic to a quandle defined on the cosets of a particular subgroup of the fundamental group (or a quotient of the fundamental group).
 As an application, we are able to give a complete list of links with finite $N$-quandles (verifying the conjecture in \cite{MS}), and, for graphs which are the singular locus of a three-dimensional orbifold, the list of graphs with finite $N$-quandles (proving part of a conjecture in \cite{BM}).